cgh2797/cortex-modeling/README.md

 - more data
 - noise reduce
 - more meeting
+- we need time information, spatial information of data.

 ## special feature
 surface respose is weak so buried in noise.
 Low SNR